ai4os/ai4-docs/source/reference/storage.rst

 .. admonition:: Cons
    :class: error

    * **Slower access**: Data access is slower, since data is transmitted over the network.
+This is especially true if your data consists on lots of small files.

 Option 2: Copy to local disk
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When you deployment starts, you can copy the storage files to your deployment's local disk.
-This can be done in two ways:
+This can be done in several ways:

 a.
 You can copy them from the ``/storage`` path to your desired local path.
 b.
 You can copy them directly from Nextcloud :ref:`using rclone <rclone_usage>`.
+c.
+You can use VScode or JupyterLab functionalities to upload files from your local computer

 .. admonition:: Pros